sinesc/adria/doc/overview.md

 `func# <name> (<parameter list>) { }`

 Creates a new asynchronous function.
 Asynchronous functions cannot return a specific value, they always return an Async object.
-Asynchronous functions add support for the await literal, which will pause execution of the function until its function-argument invokes a callback, passed in via the #-token or until all of its array- or object-argument functions have invoked their callbacks.
+Asynchronous functions add support for the `await` literal, which will pause execution of the function until its function-argument invokes a callback, passed in via the #-token or until all of its array- or object-argument functions have invoked their callbacks.
 While the function is paused, other code may run.

-Note: async-functions currently require ES Harmony generators.
+*Note: async-functions currently require ES Harmony generators.
 A future version will drop this requirement (also applies to adria generator functions).
-Also note: Any exception thrown from an async function after the first await cannot be caught (at this time).
+Also note: Any exception thrown from an async function after the first await cannot be caught from outside the async function unless callback signification is used (see below).*

 In the following examples, a simple sleep function is used.
-The function follows the NodeJS `callback(err, val)` style and could be replaced with any of NodeJS's callback based functions, i.e. `fs.readFile`.
+The function follows the NodeJS `callback(err, val)` style and could be replaced with any of NodeJSs callback based functions, i.e. `fs.readFile`.

 ```javascript
 var sleep = func(ms, callback) {